 Google Analytics is a powerful (and free!) reporting tool that provides information regarding website visitors and their behavior.
 As one of the most comprehensive applications available on the web, it can track site visits, referral traffic, buyer demographic info, and much, much more.
 When viewed together, this data can help you to learn more about your customers and increase your sales.

 But that’s not the best part.
-It can quickly and easily synch with your Teespring account!
+It can quickly and easily sync with your Teespring account!
 Below we’ll explain how to get started and the 5 key report categories you should be monitoring.

 Go to https://www.google.com/analytics.
 If you have a Google account, and are not already signed in, click Sign in.
 If you do not have a Google account, click Create an account.

 Click Access Google Analytics, then click Sign up.
-Fill in your Account Name, Website Name, Website URL (your storefront or campaign URL), and select an Industry Category and Reporting Time Zone.
+Fill in your Account Name, Website Name, Website URL (your storefront or listing URL), and select an Industry Category and Reporting Time Zone.

 Under Data Sharing Options, check the boxes next to the options that you want.
 Click Get Tracking ID.
 The tracking ID is a string like UA-000000-2.
 More information on finding your ID can be found here.